appbaseio/dejavu/README.md

 ![Build search UIs](https://i.imgur.com/DbbIyhk.gif)

-With Search Sandbox, you can now build visual search UIs, test search relevancy and export code to a search sandbox.
+With Search Preview, you can now build visual search UIs, test search relevancy and export code to a codesandbox.

 ---